Thibor/jsRapBar/README.md

 # rapBar
-Jquery clickable progress bar plugin
+Jquery clickable progress bar plugin can work also as slider.